sparshsah/foggy-demo/demo/ml/musings.md

 This forces you to be thoughtful and precise about formalizing and implementing your goals.

+Two sample instances of this I've encountered, what was done, and what I think would be better:
+- A large global-macro investment manager used an intentionally "too-slow" risk model (that's a volatility predictor) in their portfolio optimizer to avoid excessive churn.
+  They rebalanced (submitted trades to help close the gap between their held portfolio and their latest view) 3x per day.
+  They had a risk model (some blend of a long-term model plus a short-term model plus some regime-detection rules) that predicted volatility well over the next ~8 hours.
+  However, they intentionally used a "slower" risk model, one that _didn't_ predict volatility as well over the next ~8 hours, diff for risk cap

 eg dont use a slow rm to avoid wasting tcost on vol tgt, tell ur model that your clients care more about absolute returns than on-tgt rlzd vol, so sharpe optimal wts is more impr than give it a budget to spend chasing vol (or establish tolerance around tgt).
 The most elegant and robust design is probably something like a quartic penalty on exante vol.

 same with lying about clip pdef to avoid churning approval rates. use the right estimate, and drop irr tgt to keep partners happy.